htariq1426/C-Portfolio/Monocular Depth Estimation with DNN/Readme.md

-Remeber to use the smaller bol and commenting out the larger blob to rum the smaller model and vice versa.
+Remember to use the smaller blob and commenting out the larger blob to rum the smaller model and vice versa.

 Thats all.